- Important information

 Trampoline functions

-functions can be used also in cases were such a function is needed.
+__iar_via_rw_are now generated as a writable section fragment, so that__ramcodefunctions can be used also in cases were such a function is needed.

 [EW22346] -